The Essential Guide to Understanding the RFP Process

 How do I format my RFP?

-One of the challenges with RFPs is the lack of standardization.
+One of the challenges with an RFP is the lack of standardization.
 Putting aside layout, there is no standard for document type.
-It’s common to encounter RFPs crafted in Excel, Word, and PDF that are distributed as email attachments.
-And despite a broad shift to digital formats, it is still not uncommon to see RFPs that are physically printed and distributed.
+It’s common to encounter an RFP crafted in Excel, Word, and PDF that are distributed as email attachments.
+And despite a broad shift to digital formats, it is still not uncommon to see an RFP that is physically printed and distributed.

 Insofar as the layout of an RFP goes, the prevailing approach is to build tables.
 This format is effectively native to Excel and other spreadsheet applications.
 It is also easy to set up in Word and other similar word processors.
 An RFP will typically have a list of questions that are split by section and subsection.
 Here’s an example: